 Book Harvest promotes and shares books that portray all children, honoring diverse backgrounds, languages, abilities, and perspectives, and including stories by and about people of color.
 We believe that books should serve as mirrors and windows for all children: in order to become avid readers and to reap the full benefits of lifelong literacy, children have to see both themselves and worlds beyond their own in the stories they read.

-Want to purchase diverse and inclusive books and have them shipped directly to our office?
+Want to purchase culturally inclusive books and have them shipped directly to our office?

 Dr. Rudine Sims Bishop explains the meaning and significance of Mirrors, Windows, and Sliding Glass Doors.